Friday, December 20, 2024

 After videoing a friend coming into Auckland airport, the police somehow managed to arrest and significantly injure Liz for her video "crime", and without explaining the law she was breaking.
 She was later convicted of assault for lightly touching an airport personnel's shoulder, though only to get her attention.
 Yes, they got Liz on an obviously pathetic technicality.
 Basically, the state let Liz Gunn (and everyone else) know who's boss.
 Gunn's new political party, New Zealand Loyal, is now over.
 It seems there will be no true opposition in New Zealand, thank you.
 Power talks.

-I believe the world we're living in is run by killers.
+Finally, I will say that I believe the world we're living in is run by killers.
 As power is a competitive game, is makes sense that the most ruthless players will gravitate to the top.
-It seems our world is run by people who take their agenda's so seriously, that they will do whatever it takes to protect them - including assassinations as required.
+It seems to me that our world is run by people who take their agenda's so seriously, that they'll do whatever it takes to protect them - including assassinations as required.
 As long as this is the case, as I believe it is, real opposition will be forever hard to find.
-It takes too much courage.
+It just takes too much courage.
+Everyone is afraid of real power.

 Tuesday, September 24, 2024